tanlibra18/Machine-Learning-Cloud-Data/README.md

 (ii) The raw Latex, Rnw or Word included in the file name: resource

 (iii) The R code (including separate CV function and loss function) included in the file name: code

-(iv) All the images in the file named: image